WaldenLan/WLearn/Neural Networks/notes.md

         + Control the compromise between the regularization term and the original cost function.
         + Link: http://neuralnetworksanddeeplearning.com/chap3.html#regularization
         + Why it works?
             * Basically, it adds a weight decay parameter, which restricts the influence of the weight increasing.
-Also when weight is large, the gradient descent may go in a way too restricted to its original direction.
+Also when weight is large, the gradient descent may go in a way too restricted to its original direction [To be formalized].
 With the decaying parameter, this effect can be reduced.
             * The weight decaying term makes the regularized model resistant to noise points, and those points won't influence a lot to the final output.
 Thus the good generalization ability is achieved.
             * Science perfers simple explanation, and this regularized one is just making things simple, not taking too many efforts to fit the noise points.
             * No-one has yet developed an entirely convincing theoretical explanation for why regularization helps networks generalize.